ka373/WANASAGASHI/README.md

 There are 5 stages, and you have to find a certain number of wanas to clear each stage.
 If you click on an area that is not a Wana, the game will be over.

-For a description of English, Japanese (日本語) and Korean (한국어), visit the creator's GitHub (https://github.com/ka373)!

 Thank you for playing!